2023 Hong Kong rainstorm and floods: Impact

-As downpour continued, landslides rocked the territory.
-In the neighbourhood of Shau Kei Wan, giant boulders as large as a bus tumbled down a section of the road, some 50 meters of the road was completely covered with mud and rocks standing up to three meters high.
+As the downpour continued, landslides rocked the territory.
+In the neighbourhood of Shau Kei Wan, boulders as large as a bus tumbled down a section of the road, some 50 meters of the road was completely covered with mud and rocks standing up to three meters high.
 Luxury houses in Redhill Peninsula near Tai Tam Bay were also exposed with illegal structures following the soil slip.
 Ruptures of underground water pipe created sinkholes in several part of the territory, causing minibus and car plunging into the holes.

-Shek O and another nearby coastal village were isolated for a day due to a collapsed section of the Shek O Road, with the Government evacuating some residents through boats.
+Shek O and another nearby coastal village were isolated for a day due to a collapsed section of the Shek O Road.

 Controversies

 Reservoir discharge

 The Hong Kong Government released a brief statement sixteen minutes into Friday, confirming the Shenzhen Reservoir will discharge water from about midnight, and warned that "[t]here may be a risk of flooding in some parts of the New Territories".
 The discharge began at 12.15 a.m., whilst villagers scrambled to prepare and battle the torrential rain.
 Chris Tang, the Security Secretary, claimed the widespread flooding "seemed to have no direct correlation with the water discharge from Shenzhen".
 Villagers living near the Sham Chun River questioned Tang as neck-deep river water engulfed the houses after the discharge.